Most writers will continue what they are doing and hope they improve organically over time.

 "I am enjoying the course, I really like the 3-4 modules (20-30 min classes) that are available each day, perfect amount of information to learn and apply.
 I am also reading the Flash Fiction Magazine - Issue 1-3, which has been a terrific supplement to the lessons.
 So many amazing stories, each with a unique voice that illustrates the way each lesson builds on itself in order to create a most memorable experience for the reader.
 I am both humbled by the talents of the flash fiction writers, and hopeful that I may be able to improve my skill set through this class and Mark's instruction."

-It's time to take what you have learned, write a story, and submit it to Mark for feedback.
-He will read your story and identify the following:
+It's time to take what you have learned, write a story (300-1000 words), and submit it for feedback.
+One of our experienced flash fiction editors will read your story and identify the following:

 "My submission experience at Flash Fiction Magazine was fabulous.
 I have been exuberant with the whole experience, and I take every opportunity to promote your service to other writers who need that extra guidance in fine tuning their writing skills."